 - Updose appointment – you return to the doctor’s office after a minimum of 1-2 weeks on your dose (or more depending on scheduling and how the dosing goes).
 You do this until you reach your target dose and enter the maintenance phase.

-- Rest period – for 2 hours after each dose, you should not exercise, shower, or do anything that may raise your body temperature.
-Reactions can occur after the rest period and also during maintenance.
+- Rest period – for 2 hours after each dose, you should not exercise, shower, or do anything that may raise your body temperature which is currently believed to increase your chances of a reaction.
+Nevertheless, reactions can still occur after the rest period and also during maintenance.

 - The protocol and guidelines you follow will vary depending on the OIT provider you choose as well as on the patient’s needs and progress.
 There is no standard protocol and if you consult a few OIT providers, you will find that each doctor’s protocol varies slightly.
 These are some of the differences that I found: